greentfrapp/project-asimov/guide_bias_i.md

 <iframe src="https://www.google.com/search?q=CEO&igu=1&tbm=isch" width="100%" height="365" frameBorder="0" style="margin: 25px 0;"></iframe>

-*Current Google Image Search for "CEO".*
+*Latest Google Image Search for "CEO".*

 Harms of representation are dangerous because they shape how we see the world.
 And in turn, how we see the world shapes the world.
 A generation raised solely on fairy tales of damsels in distress might not recognize the existence of heroines and men in need of saving.
 A generation raised solely on image search results of white male CEOs may find it difficult to entertain the possibility of a non-male non-white CEO.
 By limiting our cognitive vocabulary, these harmful representations become additional psychological obstacles that must be overcome.